hytopoulos/hytopoulos.github.io/_posts/media-anima/2025-10-16-emotion-bias-vlm.md

 Monosemanticity is a property of sparse autoencoders features.
 It means that a feature vector represents a specific concept.

 Since emotions are so fundamental to human experience, an adequate representation must be composed using lots of monosemantic features.
-Many of these features represent societal constructs—not just body language or facial expressions.
+Many of these features represent societal constructs, not just body language or facial expressions.
 Let's examine the top feature for "Esteem":

 <figure>
 <img src="{{ page.beforeatten_210m }}">